 - A description of the events or activities that led to disc damage

-- A letter from your doctor that states the DDD is directly because of time served in the military
+- A letter from your doctor that states the Degenerative Disc Disease (DDD) is directly because of time served in the military

 Your spinal discs do not receive the same blood supply that other parts of the body do, making them unable to repair themselves.
 If you believe you have DDD, it’s important to have your body examined by a doctor to understand more about its progression and future outcome.
 The degree of physical exertion required by the military, especially during active duty, can very easily lead to disc disease.
 For example, you might develop this condition over time if you were in charge of loading supplies day in and day out for several years.